Nablaaa/Lensless-Microscope/README.md

 # Lensless-Microscope
 This repository is created for the open source project of a lensless microscope, which I created for education in schools.
 Nevertheless the concepts can also be used in other projects.

-Descriptive YouTube videos are available in this playlist (german language): **link is missing** If you want to support my work and help me to finance the next open source project, you can do this here: **link is missing**
+Descriptive YouTube videos are available in this playlist (german language): **not public yet** If you want to support my work and help me to finance the next open source project, you can do this here: **no link yet**

 ## Getting Started
 The recommended way of working with this repository is via the Anaconda or Miniconda.
 They can be installed via downloading on the webpage or with the terminal.